danny20070701/Filutro/README.md

 - **Camera**: required for the live preview and photo capture.
 - **Location**: written to photo EXIF geotags only after the user grants permission.
 - **Photo storage**: photos are saved to the device media library.

+The current Android Manifest still contains Bluetooth and microphone permission declarations inherited from Open Camera.
+They are being reviewed and reduced one by one; do not grant them unless an optional feature specifically requires them.

 ### Building from Source